-This case arose from efforts by Capital One to collect a debt by initiating foreclosure proceedings against real estate that Mary T. Newsom, appellant, had owned as tenants by the entireties with her deceased husband.
+This case arose from efforts by Capital One to collect a debt by initiating foreclosure proceedings against real estate owned by Mary T. Newsom, appellant.
+Mrs. Newsom and her husband had held title to the property jointly as tenants by the entireties from 1979 through the time of Mr. Newsom's death in 2015.
 According to Mrs. Newsom, prior to her husband's death, her husband had, without her knowledge, apparently borrowed money from Capital One.
 The loan was evidenced by a promissory note signed by the husband alone.
-But the husband also signed a deed of trust (the "Deed of Trust") that purported to create a lien upon the residence that had been owned by the married couple for many years as tenants by the entireties.
-The Deed of Trust also bore the purported signature of Mary Newsom, but she steadfastly denied signing or having any knowledge about the loan or the Deed of Trust.
+But the husband also signed a deed of trust (the "Deed of Trust") that purported to create a lien upon the residence that had been owned by the married couple as tenants by the entireties.
+The Deed of Trust also bore the purported signature of Mary Newsom, but she steadfastly denied signing or having any knowledge about the loan or the signing of the Deed of Trust.

-After the husband died and stopped making payments on the loan, Capital One sent letters-first to the husband, and later to Mrs. Newsom-demanding payment and threatening that the house would be sold at a foreclosure sale if the loan was not brought current.
+After the husband died and payments on the loan ceased, Capital One sent letters-addressed first to the husband, and later to Mrs. Newsom-demanding payment and threatening that the house would be sold at a foreclosure sale if the loan was not brought current.
 Mrs. Newsom notified Capital One that her husband had died, and that she had no knowledge about her husband's loan.
 She explained that she never executed either a promissory note or Deed of Trust in connection with the loan.